DarkModZOFW/GSC-HELPER/readme.txt

-Don't delete any file or you will corrupt
+Don't delete any file or you will corrupt the program

 Version Beta i will completely change this software for the future